Portland Stormwater Services

 Knowing what pollutants are being carried into natural waterways is a crucial first step towards maintenance, monitoring and remediation.
 Here at Alpha Environmental, we undergo due process inspection and testing protocols to pinpoint the source and its contribution to the overall pollutant load.
 This is to ensure the proper course of action.

-The constituents of concern for stormwater include inorganic and organic chemicals such as metals, compounds, bacteria, and miscellaneous suspended solids and debris.
+The constituents of concern for stormwater, especially in Portland, include inorganic and organic chemicals such as metals, compounds, bacteria, and miscellaneous suspended solids and debris.
 Most municipalities and residential areas use sewer systems and street inlets to flush the flooding stormwater into greater bodies of water such as the ocean, rivers, streams or lakes.
 Despite this, investments in urban infrastructure have created new ecologically and environmentally-friendly ways to combat contaminated run-off water channels.

 Clean Water Act & Green Solutions